Rangers new ace deGrom finally throws 1st bullpen of spring - WHIZ News

 SURPRISE, Ariz.
-(AP) — Jacob deGrom threw his first bullpen session in spring training camp for the Texas Rangers on Thursday.
+(AP) — Jacob deGrom came out of his first bullpen session of spring training for the Texas Rangers on Thursday feeling good after not throwing off a mound the first eight days of camp with his new team.

+“It was a small step, but a step in the right direction,” deGrom said.
-The two-time NL Cy Young Award winner threw 20-25 pitches off the mound.
-That came eight days after the team’s first official workout, when the newly acquired right-hander was held out because of tightness in his left side.

-DeGrom had thrown off flat ground and done long toss since then.
-He had also thrown about six bullpen sessions before even getting to Arizona.
+The two-time National League Cy Young Award winner was held out of the Rangers’ first official workout Feb.
+15 because of tightness in his left side.
+He threw off flat ground four days after that, and had thrown about six bullpen sessions before getting to Arizona.

+DeGrom said the plan moving forward was to keep progressing, build up his pitch count and get in some games.
+His first bullpen session came a day before the Rangers’ scheduled Cactus League spring opener, and exactly five weeks before the regular season opens at home March 30 against NL champion Philadelphia.

+“Felt really good,” he said.
+“The past few days have felt really good, felt back to normal.”

-Texas signed deGrom to a $185 million, five-year contract during the offseason.
+Texas signed deGrom to a $185 million, five-year contract in December.
 The 34-year-old deGrom spent the first nine years of his big league career with the Mets, but injuries limited him to 156 1/3 innings in 26 starts over the past two seasons.

 After missing the final three months of the 2021 season with right forearm tightness and a sprained elbow, deGrom was shut down late in spring training last year because of a stress reaction in his right scapula.
 He didn’t pitch in the big leagues last season until August, then became a free agent for the first time.

+He felt what he called minor tightness in his left side after getting to Arizona, and told team officials about it.
+His right arm has felt good throughout.

+“The last thing you want to do is come in and say, ‘left side’s a little sore.’
+But, you know, we were cautious with it,” deGrom said.
+“Looking at it now, I think that was the right step.
+You’ve still got time to build up and get ready.”

-New Rangers manager Bruce Bochy said Wednesday that there were no concerns about deGrom’s delay getting on the mound.
+New Rangers manager Bruce Bochy, who spoke to reporters before Thursday’s workout, said the previous day that there were no concerns about deGrom’s delay getting on the mound.

 “Well, you look at the throwing he did before, we decided to back off a little bit,” Bochy said.
 “It’s not any concern on our part, especially where we’re at in spring training here. … He feels great.”